bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/sso-vs-oauth.md

 Allows apps to access a user’s data **without** needing their password.

 **Use case:**
-A calendar app accessing your Google Calendar.
+A Photo editor app using your Google Drive.

 **Powered by:**
 **OAuth 2.0** protocol.